-(1) Parity = 1.00 x hourly rate of base job x regular biweekly hours of base job; (2) 5% Differential = 1.05 x hourly rate of base job x regular bi-weekly hours of base job.

-(e) Administration

-- Disputes arising from the application of the Floor Rate Criteria are subject to Article 3, Grievance Procedure, of the Collective Agreement. - 2.
-Each Floor Rated Job will be reviewed and tested against the above defined criteria at the time that the Floor Rate is established, and at least once every 3 years as a part of the Job Evaluation Section cyclical audit of all MoveUP bargaining unit Jobs with a report forwarded to the Parties in the attached format as a part of that review process. - 3.
-Each Floor Rate established under Article 4.03 will be documented on a Trade Differential Sheet, a copy of which will be supplied to the union; Floor Rates will be recalculated when the wage for the base job is changed and will be effective on the same date as the change in wage.
-The union will be advised in writing of recalculations of Floor Rates. - 4.
-The effective date for the implementation of the Floor Rate Criteria to be 10 May 1983. - 5.
-Employees in jobs that no longer qualify for a floor rate as of the effective date should not be affected by the new Floor Rates Criteria.
-However, new or transferred employees assigned to previously Floor Rated Jobs on or after the effective date will not be eligible to receive a Floor Rate or Trade Differential.
+- Parity = 1.00 x hourly rate of base job x regular bi-weekly hours of base job; - (2) 5% Differential = 1.05 x hourly rate of base job x regular biweekly hours of base job. - (e) Administration - 1.
+Disputes arising from the application of the Floor Rate Criteria are subject to Article 3, Grievance Procedure, of the Collective Agreement. - 2.
+Each Floor Rated Job will be reviewed and tested against the above defined criteria at the time that the Floor Rate is established. - 3.
+Floor Rates will be recalculated when the wage for the base job or job that it is floor-rated to is changed and will be effective on the same date as the change in wage.
+The union will be provided recalculations of Floor Rates upon request.

-4.03 LENGTH-OF-SERVICE INCREASES
+4.03 LENGTH-OF-SERVICE INCREASES (Refer to MOU # 85)

-(a) Salary advances within the ranges will normally be achieved by reaching the length of service anniversary date.
+- (a) Salary advances within the ranges will normally be achieved by reaching the length of service anniversary date.
 However, such increases may be withheld by the employee's manager based on an assessment of the employee's performance.
-Where an increase is to be withheld due to inadequate performance the manager will provide one month's notice in writing to the employee affected, the officers of the Union, the appropriate Human Resources Business Partner, and the Manager, Payroll.

-- (b) Employees will continue to receive length of service increases while on leave with the exception of long-term disability.
+Where an increase is to be withheld due to inadequate performance the manager will provide one month's notice in writing to the employee affected, the officers of the Union, the appropriate Human Resources Business Partner, and the Manager, Payroll. - (b) Employees will continue to receive length of service increases while on leave with the exception of long-term disability.
 Employees who return from long-term disability will be eligible to receive a length of service increase on their next anniversary date. - (c) Provided that the increased salary will not exceed the maximum of the salary range, salary increases for employees who are eligible shall be granted in the following manner: - 1.
-An employee whose salary is equal to any step of his/her salary range will have his/her salary increased to the next higher step in that range. - 2.
-An employee whose salary is between steps of his/her salary range will have his/her salary increased by an amount equal to the difference between the two steps between which his/her salary falls but where the increase would place his/her salary above the second higher step in the range beyond his/her salary prior to the application of the increase, his/her salary will only be increased to the second higher step. - (d) For the purposes of this article, an employee's anniversary date will be determined as follows: - 1.
-For those employees who enter service or are promoted between the 1st and 15th fifteenth day (inclusive) of any month, the anniversary date will be the first day of that month plus one year. - 2.
-For those employees who enter service or are promoted between the 16th and last day (inclusive) of any month, the anniversary date will be the first day of the next month plus one year
+An employee whose salary is equal to any step of their salary range will have their salary increased to the next higher step in that range. - 2.
+An employee whose salary is between steps of their salary range will have their salary increased by an amount equal to the difference between the two steps between which their salary falls but where the increase would place their salary above the second higher step in the range beyond their salary prior to the application of the increase, their salary will only be increased to the second higher step. - (d) For the purposes of this article, an employee's anniversary date will be determined as follows: - For those employees who enter service or are promoted between the 1st and 15th fifteenth day (inclusive) of any month, the anniversary date will be the first day of that month plus one year.

+2. For those employees who enter service or are promoted between the 16th and last day (inclusive) of any month, the anniversary date will be the first day of the next month plus one year

-4.04 SALARY SCALES AND ALLOWANCES
+4.04 SALARY SCALES AND ALLOWANCES (Refer to MOU # 85)

-- (a) Effective April 1, 2015, all salaries and scales will receive a 1% wage increase to be applied to the wage rates in effect on March 31, 2015. - (b) Effective February 1, 2016, all salaries and scales will receive the available Economic Stability Dividend wage increase as described in Appendix B to be applied to the wage rates in effect on January 31, 2016.
+- (a) Effective April 1, 2019, all salaries and scales will receive a 2% wage increase to be applied to the wage rates in effect on March 31, 2019. - (b) Effective April 1, 2020, all salaries and scales will receive a 2% wage increase to be applied to the wage rates in effect on March 31, 2020. - (c) Effective April 1, 2021, all salaries and scales will receive a 2% wage increase to be applied to the wage rates in effect on March 31, 2021.